anuachankunju/DataVisualization/README.md

 * The README file needs to be a .md file rather than a .pdf file
 * The tooltip has some information listed more than one time.
 I think it will be more intuitive for the reader if the tooltip were limited to showing the most important information only once.
 The tooltip for the top couple of points is also getting cut off.

-#######Post-feedback Design -4
+######Post-Final Design
-Visualization was changed to incorporate the suggestions and below is the final graph I created:
+Visualization was changed to incorporate the suggestions from the reviewer and below is the final graph I created:
 ![FinalDesign_PostFeedback](https://github.com/anuachankunju/DataVisualization/blob/master/Images/FinalDesign_PostFeedback.JPG)

-Summary of my analysis about the top 50 player’s performance:
+**Summary of my analysis about the top 50 player’s performance:**
 *	Scatter plot is selected as the chart type to see the relative distribution of top players BMI range.
 It also helped to highlight the clustering in Normal BMI range area and to provide the details of top players using tool tip
 *	Home run is encoded in the Y – axis as I was primarily interested to analyze the performance of a player.
 Home run is considered as a performance measure
 *	BMI is encoded in X – axis as it was showing a clear -ve trend in my exploratory analysis.